dpmiddleware/capm-evaluation/2018-02-12/README.md

 By allowing components to compensate for their actions in the case of failures during the ingest, the system was able to automatically handle 939 of these cases, leaving only 8 cases which need any kind of manual work.

-## Data Generated During the Evaluation
+## Ingest Events Generated During the Evaluation

 A list of each ingest ID generated and its result classification can be found in [ingesteventclassifications.csv](ingesteventclassifications.csv).